NEW STUDY DISPROVES ALL MAINSTREAM THEORIES OF AGING

 Werner’s Syndrome is caused by the WRN protein being improperly truncated so that it is too short to do its job properly of preserving the differentiation status of human stem cells.

 Werner’s Syndrome is very much the same as normal aging.
 These patients have all the classic signs of aging , but they also have some extra-rare forms of disease which is what has led scientists to try and claim that this was not real aging.
 WS patients are afflicted with quite a few rare cancers as well as the normal aging processes.

 I believe that the excess of rare cancers and other oddities associated with WS are caused not by the single truncated protein which causes all the features of normal aging, but rather by the improper functioning for the DNA helicase made by the 6 identical but defective WRN helicase subunits.
 Because proper functioning of DNA helicases are required for proper DNA maintenance and repair, it is not surprising that defective helicases would be associated with various odd forms of cancer.

 (To my knowledge, truncated WRN protein being found in normally aging and senescent cells has yet to be discovered-but I predict someday this will be forthcoming).

-The truncated differentiation/helicase protein found in Werner’s Syndrome is similar in concept to the disease called progeria which attacks young children from the time they are born and turns them into very old decrepit individuals by the age of 12 or so where they usually die of heart disease or atheroscelrosis.
+The truncated differentiation/helicase protein found in Werner’s Syndrome is similar in concept to the disease called progeria which attacks young children from the time they are born and turns them into very old decrepit individuals by the age of 12 or so where they usually die of heart disease or atherosclerosis.
 Progeria is also caused by a truncated protein , the Lamin A protein which is a protein that is found in the nuclear envelope inside the cell.
-I proposed that progeria recapitulates many of the aging symptoms seen at a higher rate in normally aging males.
+I proposed that progeria recapitulates many of the aging symptoms seen as more pronounced in normally aging males.

 The truncated Lamin A protein causes the envelope that surrounds the DNA in the nucleus to be misshapen>>